MrClock8163/BlenderModelCfgEditor/README.md

 The documentation of this addon is still underway, it will be available in the wiki section of the GitHub repository.

 ## Requirements
-This Blender addon requires v2.80 of Blender or higher, as previous versions does not support custom node editor workplaces.
+This Blender addon requires v2.80 of Blender or higher, as previous versions do not support custom node editor workplaces.

 ## Contact
 I'm available on Discord by the name MrClock#8163.
 You can find me on the [Just Like The Simulations | Arma 3 mods](https://discord.gg/KQSBDF3) Discord server.